cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 Input:

  x: PRF input string.
- N: Point in GG, or "error".
+ N: An element in GG, or "error".

 Output: